Real Sociedad HH

-Real Sociedad HH was an ice hockey team based in Donostia-San Sebastián in the Basque Country of northeastern Spain.
+Real Sociedad HH was an ice hockey team based in San Sebastián in the Basque Country of northeastern Spain.
 The team played in the Superliga Espanola de Hockey Hielo (Spanish Ice Hockey Superliga) from 1972–1976, where they won both the Spanish Championship and the Copa del Rey in 1973, 1974, and 1975.

 The club’s home arena was Txuri Urdin Izotz Jauregia (Palacio del Hielo Txuri Urdin).

 History

 In 1972, the sports club Real Sociedad established a new section for ice hockey, called “Real Sociedad Hockey Hielo (HH).”
 The team was one of the six founding teams to compete in the newly created Superliga Espanola de Hockey Hielo.

 Real Sociedad HH were a strong team and they saw immediate success, winning the inaugural Superliga Espanola de Hockey Hielo Championship in 1972–73 and the 1973 Copa del Rey de Hockey Hielo.
 They remained dominant in the following two seasons, winning both the Superliga Championship and the Copa del Rey in 1973–74 and 1974–75 seasons.